ukneutron/ukneutron.github.io/proposals.md

 #### Spallation Neutron Source (SNS) and High Flux Isotope Reactor (HFIR)
 HFIR and SNS is not accepting general use proposals.
-Deadline has passed on 21st September, 2022.
+Deadline has passed on 22nd February, 2023.
+Next poposal deadline will be Wednesday, August 30, 2023 (noon Eastern).
 More information will be found [here](https://neutrons.ornl.gov/users/proposal-calls).

 #### Heinz Maier-Leibnitz Zentrum (MLZ)